 Breast Reconstruction & Nipple Tattooing in Montana

 Breast reconstruction with augmentation can recreate the shape of the breasts, but reattachment of the nipple is not usually an option.
 To address this issue, the emerging art of hyper-realistic nipple tattooing offers hope to breast cancer survivors.
 This personal decision is emotional for many patients as it can feel like a final step in overcoming breast cancer.
-In August 2020, Logan Health Plastic Surgery received a grant to bring in Eric Eye of Restorative Tattoo Arts to provide Flathead Valley patients restorative, cosmetic nipple tattoos.
+In August 2020, Mountain West Plastic Surgery received a grant to bring in Eric Eye of Restorative Tattoo Arts to provide Flathead Valley patients restorative, cosmetic nipple tattoos.